 - Topicals: Products that include cannabis as an ingredient and that are intended for use on external body surfaces.
 This usually describes a Bulk Lot of finished product ready for packaging.

 - Indicate whether or not the Bulk Lot will be measured in discrete units.
 This applies to Bulk Lots of capsules, pre-rolls, cookies, or another form that is countable at the unit level.
 Once you select an option, the modal will expand to include additional fields.

 - Enter information about the new Bulk Lot in the fields provided:

 - Initial Weight/Volume/Discrete Units: The Bulk Lot's weight, volume, and quantity of discrete units upon creation.
 Leave these fields blank if the Bulk Lot is set to receive cannabis weight/volume/units from another source, like a harvest, Work Order output, or Received Inventory.

 - Cannabis Form: The specific form of cannabis harvested or input into the Bulk Lot.
 The cannabis form functions as a sub-category of the Bulk Lot's type.
 For example, a Bulk Lot with the Extracts - Ingested type might have a cannabis form of Bulk Oil or Capsules, depending on whether or not the lot uses discrete units.

 - Name: The Bulk Lot's unique name.
-If the user leaves this field blank, the seed-to-sale software will assign a default numeric name to the lot.
+If you leave this field blank, the Seed-to-Sale software will assign a default numeric name to the lot.